The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-brailyguzman/README.md

 | uint64   | 64-bit                                       | 0 to 18 quintillion             |
 | int      | platform dependent (usually 32 or 64 bits)   |                                 |
 | uint     | platform dependent (unsigned version of int) |                                 |

+For example, if you need to store an RGB (Red, Green, Blue) value ranging from 0 to 255, the best choice is `uint8` (an unsigned 8-bit integer), since it efficiently covers exactly that range.
+If you need to store larger values, simply choose an integer type with a bigger bit size, such as `uint16`, `uint32`, or `uint64`, depending on your requirements.

 ##### Key Notes